Breast Surgery & Aesthetic Oncology

-The Zeiss Intrabeam intraoperative radiation therapy (IORT) provides precise radiation-dose delivery that enables the surgeon to administer the prescribed dose with precision to the tumor site during surgery.
+The Zeiss Intrabeam intraoperative radiation therapy (IORT) provides precise radiation-dose delivery that enables the breast surgeon to administer the prescribed dose with precision to the tumor site during surgery.
 This treatment replaces the “boost” portion of the treatment, eliminating 1 1/2 to 2 weeks from the 6 to 7 week course of radiation needed after lumpectomy.
-NWH IORT NWH IORT2

-Microvascular surgery at Northern Westchester Hospital is a specialized procedure that allows the use of your body’s own tissue to reconstruct the most natural feeling breast.Your highly trained New York plastic surgeon carefully removes a flap of fatty tissue from another part of your body.
-Using microvascular surgery, the surgeon reconnects tiny blood vessels of the flap to blood vessels in your chest, restoring circulation and rebuilding your breast to make you whole.
+Microvascular surgery is a specialized procedure that allows the use of your body’s own tissue to reconstruct the most natural feeling breast.Your highly trained plastic surgeon carefully removes a flap of fatty tissue from another part of your body.
+Using microvascular breast surgery, the surgeon reconnects tiny blood vessels of the flap to blood vessels in your chest, restoring circulation and rebuilding your breast to make you whole.

 Spy Imaging System

 Intraoperative Vascular Imaging with the Novadaq SPY system enables surgeons to view blood flow during the course of surgery.
 Surgeons can capture, review, print and archive high-quality images of blood flow in vessels and micro-vessels, and in real-time during the surgery.
 With this information during surgery, surgeons are able to make better-informed critical decisions in the operating room about the best surgical options for the patient, such as breast conservation, nipple-sparing procedures, DIEP Flap or PAP Flap procedures.